The French Healthcare System

 Getting your social security number

 You will need proof of identity, your birth certificate and proof that you have been living permanently in France (résidant de façon stable et régulière) for at least the last 3 months, such as bills, bank statements, rent receipts.
-If you don’t have anything in your name then get a “attestation d’hébergement” from your landlord stating on his/her honour that you live at the address and have been for the past 3 months or more.
+If you don’t have anything in your name, ask for an “attestation d’hébergement” from your landlord stating on his/her honour that you live at the address and have been for the past 3 months or more.

 Getting health cover